 The global pandemic changed how people work.
 Telecommuting and remote work were becoming more commonplace before the pandemic, with occurrences growing 216% between 2005 and 2019.
 Before the pandemic, an estimated 4.1% of the US workforce regularly telecommuted or worked remotely, compared to 69% in 2020.

 While many people have since returned to a remote work environment, more companies are exploring the benefits of a hybrid work model.
 This model includes a combination of full-time employees working remotely, in the office, or a combination of each.
 Additionally, companies are hiring more contractors and engaging in staff augmentation rather than investing in full-time employees.

 Video training is ideal for a hybrid work environment with team members from different geographies.
-Videos can also be easily updated with foreign subtitles for team members who speak English as a second language.
+You can easily add subtitles to video for team members who speak English as a second language.
 The visual element of videos also helps with this aspect of the hybrid work model.

 Better Engagement and Understanding

 Evidence shows that video learning can improve engagement and understanding.
 One evaluation showed that video learning satisfaction was higher than other teaching methods while reducing the instructor workload by 25%.
 Video learning also leads to a 95% retention rate compared to a 10% retention rate via text.

 Video onboarding can help new employees learn and retain information better than other approaches.
 This helps them feel more engaged in the process and minimizes the time to full productivity by improving learning efficiency.